AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-tags.md

 Compared to [!DNL Mailchimp Interest Categories] which you would use to sort your contacts based on their interests and preferences, [!DNL Mailchimp Tags] is meant to manage subscriptions to topics of interest that your contacts might be interested in. *Note, Experience Platform also has a connection for [!DNL Mailchimp Interest Categories], you can check it out on the [[!DNL Mailchimp Interest Categories]](/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md) page.*

 This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Mailchimp batch subscribe or unsubscribe API]](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) endpoint.
-You can **add new contacts** or **update tags of existing [!DNL Mailchimp] contacts** within an existing [!DNL Mailchimp] audience after activating them within a new segment. [!DNL Mailchimp Tags] uses the selected segment names from Platform as the tag names within [!DNL Mailchimp].
+You can **add new contacts** or **update tags of existing [!DNL Mailchimp] contacts** within an existing [!DNL Mailchimp] audience after activating them within a new audience. [!DNL Mailchimp Tags] uses the selected audience names from Platform as the tag names within [!DNL Mailchimp].

 ## Use cases {#use-cases}